Terrell Owens: San Francisco 49ers

-Because he played his college football at UT–Chattanooga, an FCS school that did not have a winning season during his time there, Owens' visibility to NFL scouts was lessened, and he dropped to the third round of the 1996 NFL draft, where the San Francisco 49ers drafted him 89th overall.
-Owens played his first professional game against the New Orleans Saints, playing on special teams.
+Because he played his college football at UT–Chattanooga, an FCS school that did not have a winning season during his time there, Owens' visibility to NFL scouts was low, and he dropped to the third round of the 1996 NFL draft, where the San Francisco 49ers chose him 89th overall.
+Owens made his professional debut against the New Orleans Saints, playing on special teams.
 He caught his first two passes against the Carolina Panthers in Week 4 on September 22, 1996, for a total of six yards.
 Owens caught his first touchdown on October 20 against the Cincinnati Bengals; a 45-yard pass from Steve Young.
 He finished his rookie season with 35 receptions for 520 yards and four touchdowns.

 After the 49ers' top receiver Jerry Rice suffered a torn ACL early in the 1997 NFL season, Owens took Rice's place in the lineup, beating out former 1st round pick J. J. Stokes for the job.
 He helped the 49ers win 13 games that season, finishing with 936 receiving yards and eight touchdowns.
 He scored his first postseason touchdown in a Divisional Round win over the Minnesota Vikings.

 1998 saw Owens eclipse 1,000-yards for the first time in his career, catching 67 passes for 1,097 yards and 14 touchdowns.
-In the Wildcard playoff game, the 49ers faced the Green Bay Packers who had beaten them five straight times, three of them playoff games.
+In the Wild Card playoff game, the 49ers faced the Green Bay Packers, who had beaten them five straight times, three of them playoff games.
 Owens struggled, dropping a number of passes.
 Despite this, Young kept throwing to Owens and he redeemed himself by catching the game-winning touchdown (immortalized by the impassioned game call of 49ers radio play-by-play announcer Joe Starkey) for a 30–27 comeback victory.

-In 1999, Owens' production dropped after injury to Steve Young and Jeff Garcia was named the starting quarterback.
+In 1999, Owens' production dropped after Jeff Garcia replaced the injured Steve Young as starting quarterback.
 He finished the season with 60 catches for 754 yards and four touchdowns.

 Owens had a record-breaking day on December 17, 2000, with 20 catches for 283 yards in a 17–0 win over the Chicago Bears.
-His 20 receptions surpassed a 50-year-old mark held by Tom Fears (it has since been surpassed by Brandon Marshall).
+His 20 receptions surpassed a 50-year-old mark held by Tom Fears (which has since been surpassed by Brandon Marshall).
 Owens finished the year with 97 receptions for 1,451 yards and thirteen touchdowns.

 Owens had another strong season in 2001, finishing with 93 receptions for 1,412 yards and 16 touchdowns.